 Deadline: May 15th

-The National Women’s Studies Association offers $1,000 Graduate Student Scholarships each academic year to current members who will be engaged in the research or writing of a master’s thesis in the interdisciplinary field of women’s studies this fall.
-Eligible candidates must attend an accredited U.S. institution and be actively involved in feminist service activities.
-Online application forms must be accompanied by a curriculum vitae, two letters of recommendation, and a research proposal.
+The National Women’s Studies Association offers $1,000 Graduate Student Scholarships each year.
+Recipients must be current members.
+They must be conducting research or writing a master’s thesis in women’s studies this fall.
+Eligible candidates must attend an accredited U.S. institution.
+They must be actively involved in feminist service activities.
+Online application forms must be accompanied by a curriculum vitae.
+Applicants must submit two letters of recommendation, and a research proposal.

 Contact